missinglink/pipeline/README.md

 A pipeline is a set of workers acting both in series and in parallel.
 The data is constantly moving down the pipeline from one server to the next.

-The pipeline will auto balance, turning off the tap when the pipes or sink can't handle the flow, each worker can disconnect if they are experiencing issues.
+The pipeline will auto balance, turning off the tap when the pipes or sink can't handle the flow, each worker can disconnect/recoonect if they are experiencing flooding or internal errors.
 This mitigates the memory and disk issues and isolates them to a single node.

 ====